tgalal/yowsup/README.md

 Happy new year!

-P.S: Yowsup's license changed to GPLv3
+P.S: Yowsup's license changed to GPLv3 (previously the MIT License was used).

 ### (December 31, 2014)